Paths and cylinders

 The corresponding Mayer-Vietoris sequence is the fiber sequence of the induced morphism .
 Often the term is used (only) for the corresponding long exact sequence of homotopy groups.

 Let be a presentable (∞,1)-category.

-Then is equivalently given by the (∞,1)-pullback
+is equivalently also the following (∞,1)-pullback

 where the right vertical morphism is the diagonal.